Online appointment systems: Factsheet

-- How will the practice manage potential booking errors and cancellations by the patient?
+- How will the practice manage potential booking errors, double bookings and cancellations by the patient?

-- What support/back-up is provided if the online system breaks down?
+- What support or back-up is provided if the online system fails?

-- Does the system integrate with your current practice software?
+- Does the system provide patients with appointment reminders?

 - What are the costs (initial and ongoing)?

 - How will the success of the online appointment system be evaluated?

 - What are the practical challenges of implementing such a system?

 - Will this service be offered to existing patients only or to all patients (including new patients)?

 - How is the patient contacted if the GP is unexpectedly unavailable on the day?